|

 White Fang.
 It made such an impression that I managed to get a

+copy from the library to read and enjoyed every page.
 For those who transgressed any rule, the ultimate penalty was a

 visit to Mr. McLeod’s study.
 There, you had to wait dutifully outside,